easyadelivery/peentify-woocommerce/README.md

 This is a WooCommerce plugin that helps to integrate your peentify system with woocommerce store. when there is a new order checkout , this plugin will send the order to your peentify system.

 ### Installation
-1. Upload "peentify-woocommerce.zip" to the "\\wp-content/plugins\\" directory.
+1. Upload "peentify-woocommerce.zip" to the "/wp-content/plugins" directory.
-2. Activate the plugin through the "\\Plugins\\" menu in WordPress.
+2. Activate the plugin through the "/Plugins" menu in WordPress.

 ### Asked Questions
 ##### For who this plugin?